-- Utilities Disputes Limited or UDL operates an independent external complaints resolution service whose purpose is to resolve Complaints about Providers who provide goods or services in the Utilities Sector.

-- 2. UDL's main objectives are to:

-- a) provide Complainants with access to a dispute resolution scheme for resolving their Complaint,

-- b) be an Approved Scheme for businesses or undertakings operating in the Utilities Sector, and

-- c) actively help resolve Complaints.
+- Utilities Disputes Limited or Utilities Disputes operates an independent external complaints resolution service whose purpose is to resolve Complaints about Providers who provide goods or services in the Utilities Sector. - 2.
+Utilities Disputes' main objectives are to: - a) provide Complainants with access to a dispute resolution scheme for resolving their Complaint, - b) be an Approved Scheme for businesses or undertakings operating in the Utilities Sector, and - c) actively help resolve Complaints.

-- 3. UDL will appoint a Commissioner to deal with Complaints.
+3. Utilities Disputes will appoint a Commissioner to deal with Complaints.
 In dealing with Complaints the Commissioner must:

-- a) do what he or she considers appropriate to resolve Complaints in a cooperative, fair, efficient, and timely way,

-- b) proceed with minimum formality,

-- c) be as transparent as possible, while also acting in accordance with his or her confidentiality and privacy obligations, and

-- d) act in accordance with the founding principles of:
+- a) do what he or she considers appropriate to resolve Complaints in a cooperative, fair, efficient, and timely way, - b) proceed with minimum formality, - c) be as transparent as possible, while also acting in accordance with his or her confidentiality and privacy obligations, and - d) act in accordance with the founding principles of: - accessibility independence fairness accountability efficiency effectiveness, and the rules of natural justice. - 4.
+The Commissioner exercises all powers and discretions conferred on Utilities Disputes by these General Rules and the Scheme Rules.

-- accessibility

-- independence

-- fairness

-- accountability

-- efficiency

-- effectiveness, and

-- the rules of natural justice.

-- 4. The Commissioner exercises all powers and discretions conferred on UDL by these General Rules and the Scheme Rules.
 The Commissioner must act independently when dealing with Complaints and not be subject to the direction or control of any other person.